krimlabs/krimlabs.com/content/posts/2021-how-to-tame-card-based-user-interfaces.md

 Cards UI are the notoriously flexible building blocks of every modern application.
 Their forgiving nature allows us to go wrong and make some mistakes that could have been avoided.

-I didn't realise it until I made those mistakes and referred to Google for ideas.
+I didn't realize it until I made those mistakes and referred to Google for ideas.
 Here's my goto list of resources:

 1. [Simple Design Tips for Crafting Better UI Cards](https://uxplanet.org/simple-design-tips-for-crafting-better-ui-cards-19c1ac31a44e) by [Nick Babich](https://medium.com/@101)
 2. [Ultimate guide for designing UI cards](https://uxplanet.org/ultimate-guide-for-designing-ui-cards-59488a91b44f) by [Vikalp Kaushik](https://vikalpkaushik99.medium.com/)